Invulu/organic-widgets/README.txt

 == Frequently Asked Questions ==

-= Q: Why would I use Organic Customizer Widgets over other page builders? =
+= Q: Why would I use Organic Builder Widgets over other page builders? =

-A: The Organic Customizer Widgets plugin utilizes the core WordPress Customizer and native widget functionality, rather than relying on proprietary code.
-Therefore, it's faster, easier and more secure to build dynamic pages for your site using Organic Customizer Widgets.
+A: The Organic Builder Widgets plugin utilizes the core WordPress Customizer and native widget functionality, rather than relying on proprietary code.
+Therefore, it's faster, easier and more secure to build dynamic pages for your site using Organic Builder Widgets.
 Additionally, the plugin is compatible with almost any theme, and there is no vendor lock-in.

-= Q: How do I start customizing a page with the Organic Customizer Widgets? =
+= Q: How do I start customizing a page with the Organic Builder Widgets? =

 A: Simply assign the "Organic Custom" page template to a page and save it.
 This will create a new Widget Area named after the page.
 You can then add widgets to this widget area via the WordPress Customizer (recommended) or the Widgets page in the WordPress Admin.
 The Organic Widgets have been designed to function as page sections, but you can also add core WordPress widgets.

-= Q: Can I use Organic Customizer Widgets with themes other than Organic Themes? =
+= Q: Can I use Organic Builder Widgets with themes other than Organic Themes? =

 A: Yes, the custom widget areas and widgets will transfer between themes.
 The widgets contain basic styling so that they should work with most themes.
 That said, the widgets will look best on sites using Organic Themes, as they're designed with the plugin in mind.
 Custom CSS can be used to override the default styles to customize the content to fit your needs.